Right of access to personal data: European Union

-In the United Kingdom, the website of the Information Commissioner's Office states regarding Subject Access Requests (SARs): "You have the right to find out if an organization is using or storing your personal data.
-This is called the right of access.
-You exercise this right by asking for a copy of the data, which is commonly known as making a ‘subject access request."

-Before the General Data Protection Regulation (GDPR) came into force on 25 May 2018, organizations could charge a specified fee for responding to a SAR, of up to £10 for most requests.
-Following the GDPR: "A copy of your personal data should be provided free in a commonly used and machine readable format.
-An organization may charge for additional copies.
-It can only charge a fee if it thinks the request is ‘manifestly unfounded or excessive’.
-If so, it may ask for a reasonable fee for administrative costs associated with the request."

 Singapore

 Personal data in Singapore is protected under the Personal Data Protection Act 2012 (PDPA).
 The PDPA establishes a data protection law that comprises various rules governing the collection, use, disclosure and care of personal data.
 Access to personal data is laid out as part of Part IV, chapter 21 which states that on request of an individual, an organization shall, as soon as reasonably possible, provide the individual with: